Wild Mountain Collective

 The Wild Mountain Collective

-The Wild Mountain Collective is group of painters, musicians, sculptors, philosophers, poets, thinkers, soundscape artists, performance artists, and film makers who are interested in exploring immersive narratives that celebrate our relationship with the wild—in the natural world and within our own psyches.
+The Wild Mountain Collective is a group of painters, musicians, sculptors, philosophers, poets, thinkers, soundscape artists, performance artists, and film makers who are interested in exploring immersive narratives that celebrate our relationship with the wild—in the natural world and within our own psyches.
 To get involved, contact us at:

 visit our blog www.wildmountaincollective.com.au